jwworth/command-line-cheat-sheet/README.md

 | Match any character in the brackets (will `cat` 'hat.txt' or 'bat.txt') | `$ cat [hb]at.txt` |
 | Execute a program periodically, with output | `$ watch <commmand>` |
 | Repeat a command | `$ repeat <n> <command>` |

+### Contributing

+The goal of this document is to be the most exhaustive UNIX command line cheat sheet on the internet.
+I would be grateful and gratified of somebody contributed!
+Please open a pull request or issue if you have some UNIX tips to share.

 ### License